cyberbotics/webots-doc/reference/capsule.md

 part has an associated boolean field that indicates whether the part should be drawn or not.
 For collision detection, all parts are considered to be present, regardless of the value of these boolean fields.

-If both `height` and `radius` are positive, the outside faces of the capsule are displayed while if they are negative, the inside faces are displayed.
-The values of `height` and `radius` must both be greater than zero when the capsule is used for collision detection.

 The `subdivision` field defines the number of triangles that must be used to represent the capsule and so its resolution.
 More precisely, it corresponds to